5 Top Tips For Successful Contract Management

 Whilst concentrating on relationships is an important factor in the contract process, it’s key to take into account how long you want the contract to last too.
 This is influenced by a combination of aspects, including conditions within the market, how easy it is to switch suppliers and how much leverage you have over the suppliers.

-Learn which 4 essential 'soft' skills are essential for the public sector.
+Learn which 4 essential 'soft' skills are essential for the public sector

-3. Monitoring, Reviewing and Managing Issues
+3. Monitor, Review and Manage Issues

 You might think or hope that once the contract is signed you can put it away and forget about it, chancing that the supplier will keep up requirements on their side.
 Monitoring and reviewing performance throughout the contract period is more likely to ensure compliance from the supplier and guarantee you get what was agreed upon.